 - A memorial service held after the body is buried or cremated?

 If you want the body embalmed and/or don’t want to keep the body home for a viewing, you will want to use a funeral home, so choose one that is physically convenient and appealing to you.
 Visit more than one, talk with the funeral directors, and choose an honest, flexible one that you believe will honor your choices with caring and dignity.
 This is a meaningful, once-in-a-lifetime occasion that can be marred by insensitive staff.

 If you want a funeral service with the body present, but don’t want to hold it in a funeral home, consider a religious institution or have a graveside service.
-(If you have no affiliation, ask your local Unitarian Universalists or Quakers what they charge for use of their generally religiously-neutral spaces.)
+(If you have no affiliation, your local Unitarian Universalists, or Quakers may be willing to rent you their religiously neutral space).

 If you prefer a memorial service after burial or cremation has taken place, there is no need to hold it at a funeral home.
 Have it at a religious institution, home, park, club, hotel, or community center.
 One woman in her 90s had lived in a nursing home for many years.
 When she died, her daughters chose cremation and put her ashes in a cookie jar, as a tribute to her legendary baking skills.
 They held a memorial service at the nursing home—complete with Mom’s bake-off ribbons—where residents remembered her with laughter and tears.